pytorch/torchchat/README.md

 ### Test it out using our ExecuTorch runner

-While ExecuTorch does not focus on desktop inference, it is capable of building an ET runner to do so.
+While ExecuTorch does not focus on desktop inference, it is capable of building a runner to do so.
 This is handy for testing out PTE models without sending them to a physical device.

 Build the runner